george-kan/georgekan/content/blog/2021-12-08-the-law-of-large-numbers/index.markdown

 ### Introduction

-I decided after years of struggling with remembering statistical concepts that I have to try to explain them so that:
+I decided after years of struggling to remember statistical concepts that I have to try to explain them so that:
 1. I am forced to understand them better 😄
 2. Anybody can read and comment useful ideas that I might have missed
 3. I will be able to come back to my explanation once I forget the concept